uofu-emb/rtos/labs/02.testing/README.md

 Remember, "if you can't measure it, you can't change it".

 ### Activity
+Several tasks are defined in the .vscode configuration in the class template.
+The launch.json and task.json files have been modified to use the currently selected CMake target binary rather than the single target allowed by the Pico extension.
+You can switch the current launch/build target from the Command Palette or the CMake extension side panel with "Set Launch/Debug Target".

 1. Read throught the `test.c` example into `test` directory.
 1. Verify that all tests pass.
-To run the test, invoke `ctest` from the build directory.
+To run the test, you have a two options.
+   1. you can set the CMake Launch/Debug target and flash using the "Flash" task accessible in the Command Palette.
+   1. You can use picotool directly to flash the test ELF.

+For more information see the [CMake quickstart](../../CMAKE.md).

 ## Working with untested code.
 ### Tactics